p-gen/ctxopt/ctxopt.rst

     Tells **ctxopt** to try to guess a parameter name even if only its beginning is given.
 The default value of this flag is **1** or **yes**.

+  display_usage_on_error
+    If the setting is set to yes (default), the usage text for the relevant contexts is displayed in case of a fatal error.
+    This may be useful to reduce the length of the error message and allow the user to see the error more easily.

   Example of content of the *flags* parameter: